atoy40/meteor-polymer-music/README.md

 ## Informations

 In this project, meteor templates are not used to create views.
-There is only one body ([music.html](client/music.html)) to instance the application main polymer element (<music-app>).
+There is only one &lt;body&gt;
+([music.html](client/music.html)) to instance the application main polymer element (&lt;music-app&gt;) and one &lt;head&gt; to initialize polymer itself.
 Polymer elements are located into [public/components](public/components).